-Nplate® is given under the skin (subcutaneous injection) one time each week by your healthcare provider.
+Nplate® is given as an injection under the skin (subcutaneous) one time each week by your healthcare provider.
 Your healthcare provider will check your platelet count every week and change your dose of Nplate® as needed.
 This will continue until your healthcare provider decides that your dose of Nplate® can stay the same.
 After that, you will need to get blood tests every month.
 When you stop receiving Nplate®, you will need blood tests for at least 2 weeks to check if your platelet count drops too low.

 Nplate® is a prescription medicine used to treat low blood platelet counts (thrombocytopenia) in:

-- children 1 year of age and older with ITP for at least 6 months when certain medicines or surgery to remove the spleen have not worked well enough.
+- children 1 year of age and older with ITP for at least 6 months when certain medicines or surgery to remove your spleen have not worked well enough.

-Nplate® is not for use in people with a precancerous condition called myelodysplastic syndrome (MDS) or low platelet count caused by any condition other than chronic (lasting a long time) immune thrombocytopenia (ITP).
+Nplate® is not for use in people with a precancerous condition called myelodysplastic syndrome (MDS), or low platelet count caused by any condition other than immune thrombocytopenia (ITP).
 Nplate® is only used if your low platelet count and medical condition increase your risk of bleeding.
 Nplate® is used to try to keep your platelet count about 50,000 per microliter in order to lower the risk for bleeding.
 Nplate® is not used to make your platelet count normal.
 It is not known if Nplate® works or if it is safe in people under the age of 1.

 Please see Prescribing Information and Medication Guide for more information about Nplate® on Nplate.com.